gmavr/cppneural/README.md

 ## Introduction

 An efficient C++11 implementation and framework for training neural networks.
 It has been explicitly designed with class hierarchy and generic code allowing for modular implementation and wiring of various types of neural network layers.
-It currently provides a standard feed-forward hidden layer, multi-class logistic (softmax) regression output layer for classification and squared-error loss output layer for regression as elementary proof functionality.
+It currently provides a standard feed-forward hidden layer, standard recurrent layer (RNN), multi-class logistic (softmax) regression output layer for classification and squared-error loss output layer for regression as elementary proof functionality.
 It includes implementation for three variants of stochastic gradient descend, with additional features such as periodic reporting of training loss and periodic evaluation on a held-out data set.
 It uses the [Armadillo C++ linear algebra library](http://arma.sourceforge.net) for efficient matrix operations.

 This project was started as an experimental migration from python and numpy to C++ of a much more extensive neural network framework I wrote from scratch.
 (The python framework implements reccurrent layers including GRUs, embedding layers, extensions to batches of parallel sequencies, conditional random fields and has been used in a deep learning project).
 As such, it is almost certain that from an architecture point of view this C++ framework can extend to more complicated networks, but the additional effort to do it is obviously required.